mrbid/ChaoticSystemModelling/README.md

 The supplied models have been trained from a ~15GB dataset produced by executing `./cli/go.sh` which launched 64 instances of the cli dataset logging program.
 It took only a few seconds to generate said dataset.

+It's not that interesting, I tried, here is the outcome.

 ## inputs

 keyboard input for the `uc` program